Benefits of Nursery Child Care and Frequently Asked Questions

 9. Who can I speak to if I have any questions regarding my child’s care and I don’t want to talk to the Deputy Nursery Manager?

-Jane Laycock and Michelle McFadden are proprietors of Merry Poppets nurseries and have an excellent relationship with all Merry Poppets parents and the children, if at any time you feel it necessary to speak to them directly regarding nursery procedure or any member of the Merry Poppets staff, they will be happy to discuss and if required, action any concerns you may have.
+Jane Laycock and Michelle McFadden are principals of Merry Poppets nurseries and have an excellent relationship with all Merry Poppets parents and the children, if at any time you feel it necessary to speak to them directly regarding nursery procedure or any member of the Merry Poppets staff, they will be happy to discuss and if required, action any concerns you may have.
 Personal mobile and home numbers are readily available for parents and can be found in all nursery literature or by contacting the administration office on 01462 850242 or 812470.